-You will be woken at about 6 am with a knock on your door or your tent with a warm Ayurvedic drink that will energize for a good part of the day.
+You will be woken at about 6 am with a knock on your door or your tent with a warm Ayurvedic drink that will energize you for a good part of the day.
 You will then need to pack your bag before having some breakfast.
-By about 7.15am, breakfast – and coffee – will be served.
+By about 7.15 am, breakfast – and coffee – will be served.

 Another 45 minutes later, the walking begins.
-It would be helpful if you did some warm-up and stretching exercises, especially for your leg muscles before starting your walk.
-You will walk between 3-5 hours in the morning, which would cover most of the distance for the day before lunch.
-The time depends on where the lodge for lunch is located; sometimes you might have to stop earlier depending on this factor.
+It would be helpful if you did some warm-up and stretching exercises, especially for your leg muscles, before starting your walk.
+You will walk between 3-5 hours in the morning, covering most of the distance for the day before lunch.
+The time depends on where the lodge for lunch is located; sometimes, you might have to stop earlier depending on this factor.
 Since the meal is freshly prepared, it can take around 60 to 90 minutes to prepare.
-You can use this time to kick your trekking boots off and put on your flip-flops or slippers to allow wet socks to dry out and to air your feet.
-It is an excellent time to read or write in your diary, or just admire the beauty that surrounds you.
+You can use this time to kick your trekking boots off and put on your flip-flops or slippers to allow wet socks to dry out and air your feet.
+It is an excellent time to read or write in your diary or admire the beauty surrounding you.

 Generally, after dinner, your trek leader will brief you on the next day’s hike.
-Every couple of days she or he will talk about the history, culture, ethnography, and traditions of the country you are trekking in.
+Every couple of days, they will talk about the history, culture, ethnography, and traditions of the country you are trekking in.
 You will also have the chance to have some beers or rum, sometimes wine, before bedtime.
-On trekking holidays there isn’t much to do, so people want to go to bed early but we advise you to stay up at least until 9 pm.
-The reason being, you usually sleep for 8 hours, so if you go to bed at 8 pm, you will most likely wake up at 3-4 pm.
-The rest of the time you might just be lying in your bed wide awake; this might give you the feeling that you didn’t sleep well that night despite having slept 7-8 hours.
-If you do find yourself awake early, we certainly recommend pulling out the camera for the impressive Himalayan sunrise!
+There isn’t much to do on trekking holidays, so people want to go to bed early, but we advise you to stay up at least until 9 pm.
+You usually sleep for 8 hours, so if you go to bed at 8 pm, you will most likely wake up at 3-4 am.
+On the other hand, you might just be lying in your bed wide awake; this might give you the feeling that you didn’t sleep well that night despite sleeping 7-8 hours.
+If you find yourself awake early, we certainly recommend pulling out the camera for the impressive Himalayan sunrise!